TechHireWorkshops/Git/README.md

 This created an 'anti-commit' that undoes all of the changes after that point, which we can then push up to undo our earlier saves.

 This is different from `git reset` which deletes commits from a certain point forward.
+Deleting commits on our local repo does not fix our GitHub project, as those commits are already saved, and pushing up a local repo with missing commits will cause merge issues.
 For anything that has been pushed up to a public branch, `git revert` is the way to go.

 ## Github with Friends